Neu Samara: Founding and early history

-Neu Samara was formed by Mennonite settlers of Plautdietsch language, culture and ancestry in 1891-92 who came from the Molotschna mother colony on the Sea of Azov in Ukraine.
+Neu Samara was founded by Mennonite settlers of Plautdietsch language, culture and ancestry in 1891-92 who came from the Molotschna mother colony on the Sea of Azov in Russian Empire.
 Initially twelve villages were founded: Kamenetz, Pleschanowo, Krassikowo, Kaltan, Lugowsk, Podolsk, Donskoj, Dolinsk, Jugowka, Klinok, Kuterlja, Bogomasowo.
 About 500 families totaling 2,600 individuals made up the initial settlement.
-Later three additional villages were formed: Annenskoje, Wladimirowka und Ischalka.
-In the 1950s Annenskoje, Kamenetz und Wladimirowka were dissolved.
+Later three additional villages were formed: Annenskoje, Wladimirowka and Ischalka.
+In the 1950s Annenskoje, Kamenetz and Wladimirowka were dissolved.